Improving Behaviour: Building Positive Classrooms

 Key questions

-- How well do you understand the influences behind your pupils’ behaviour?
+- How well do you understand the influences behind your pupils’ behaviour — inside and beyond school?

-- Are your routines proactive in teaching learning behaviours, or do they only react to misbehaviour?
+- Are your routines proactive in teaching learning behaviours, or do you mainly react when something goes wrong?

-- Could simple, consistent strategies reduce disruptions and free up time for teaching?
+- Which small, consistent strategies could reduce disruptions and free up time for teaching?

 How this course will change practice